factorial-io/phabalicious/docs/guide.md

  * trigger webhooks
  * send notifications via mattermost
  * optionally work with our docker-based local development-stack [multibasebox](https://github.com/factorial-io/multibasebox)
- * scaffold and deploy definition files to a kubernetes cluster (poor-mans-helm)
+ * scaffold and deploy definition files to a Kubernetes cluster (poor-mans-helm)
  * build the app into an artifact and sync that with ftp or push it to a repository

-It integrates nicely with existing solutions like for continuous integration or docker-based setups or diverse hosting environments like Acquia SiteFactory, Lagoon, platform.sh, kubernetes or other complicated custom IT infrastructures.
+It integrates nicely with existing solutions like for continuous integration or docker-based setups or diverse hosting environments like Acquia SiteFactory, Lagoon, platform.sh, Kubernetes or other complicated custom IT infrastructures.

 ## History